Kevin Bond (English footballer): Managerial and coaching career

 In November 2012, Bond was once again re-united with Harry Redknapp, at Queens Park Rangers as their assistant manager.
 After Harry Redknapp departed and Chris Ramsey took over as head coach, Bond became First Team Coach.
 In February 2015, Bond was briefly caretaker manager at QPR.

-In April 2016, Bond was appointed manager of Hong Kong Premier League club Hong Kong Pegasus, until the end of the season.
+In April 2016, Bond was appointed manager of Hong Kong Premier League club Pegasus, until the end of the season.
 Bond led Pegasus to a double cup win during his short stint as manager.

 On 6 June 2016, Bond was appointed first-team coach of Aston Villa.
 He left the club on 13 October of the same year, along with Steve Clarke and Massimo Battara.

 On 7 November 2016, it was announced that Bond would have a second tenure as Pegasus manager.
 He left his role as manager for a second time in June 2017 to reunite with Redknapp as an assistant at Birmingham City.
 His contract at Birmingham City was terminated on 16 September 2017.

 He remained with Pegasus as a consultant.

 On 2 April 2019, Bond was appointed as manager of Southend United until the end of the 2018–19 season.
 Southend, under Bond's managership, finished 19th in League One, successfully avoiding relegation on goal difference, following a win on the last day of the season against Sunderland.

 After a run of six defeats at the start of the 2019–20 season, Bond resigned from his position of manager at Southend United on 6 September 2019.

 In August 2021, Bond was appointed by Bristol Rovers to join Joey Barton's side as a first-team coach.
 Having helped the club to immediate promotion back to League One with a dramatic final-day victory over Scunthorpe United, Bond departed the club in October 2022.
 Following his departure, manager Barton explained the decision, stating that the club's coaching staff needed cutting down in order to streamline the approach to coaching.
+Following the sacking of Barton in October 2023, he returned to the club to assist interim manager Andy Mangan.
+Having remained on the coaching staff following the appointment of Matt Taylor, Bond was confirmed to have been given the role of first-team coach once again.
+He departed the club for a second time at the end of the 2023–24 season.
+On 26 December 2024, he returned to the club for a third spell following the appointment of Iñigo Calderón as new first-team head coach.